 In any business, relationship building is key.
 Once upon a time, the act of doing business was transactional.
 A business offered a product which a consumer then purchased.
 However, as time has passed business has become much more about the relationships between entrepreneur and client, business and business.
-There are a number of ways to grow and improve these relationships.
-Below are just a few.

 Be a friend – Build a Network